SIYUANLI2023/Rule-Based-Baseline-IDM-MOBIL-/README.md

 # A Reproducible Rule-Based Baseline for Multi-Lane Highway Interaction
-**Integrating IDM, MOBIL, and Hysteretic Following**

-This repository provides a reproducible and interpretable rule-based baseline for highway driving, designed to benchmark prediction-aware decision-making frameworks (Simulation Case 2).
-It integrates the Intelligent Driver Model (IDM) for longitudinal control, the MOBIL criterion for lane-change decisions, and a hysteretic proportional–derivative (PD) following mechanism for the primary interacting vehicle (SV1).
-The baseline serves as a transparent reference for evaluating prediction-based frameworks such as HMDP–MPC decision-making models.
+This repository provides a reproducible and interpretable rule-based baseline for highway driving, designed to compare the decision-making philosophy of conventional rule-based methods against the proposed prediction-aware framework (Simulation Case 2).
+It integrates the Intelligent Driver Model (IDM) for longitudinal control, the MOBIL criterion for lane-change decisions, and a quintic time-scaling profile for lateral motion generation.
+To mitigate oscillatory braking behavior often induced by Time-to-Collision (TTC) triggers, a hysteretic car-following mechanism is incorporated for the primary interacting vehicle (SV1).
+Specifically, SV1 performs an event-triggered acceleration when the ego vehicle (EV) initiates a lane change, and subsequently switches to a latching proportional–derivative (PD) following law that regulates inter-vehicle spacing and relative velocity.
+The framework attributes vehicles undergoing lane changes to their target lanes for consistent safety evaluation and employs asynchronous longitudinal and lateral update cycles to emulate realistic driver behavior.
+Overall, this baseline serves as a transparent benchmark for assessing the differences between conventional rule-based approaches and the proposed HMDP-MPC decision-making framework.

 Technical details are in **IDM-MOBIL.pdf**.
 Run `main.m` to reproduce all figures and results.

 ---